mnsltd/mns-public/README.md

 ### Announcement Banner & Cookie Popup policy

 Both features are available using a single web component, retrieved from the CDN.
 This web component should be implemented onto the landing page of the project.

-For instance, on Mastcore project, the landing page is `LoginPgStd.xsl` The web component has 4 main elements:
+For instance, on Mastcore project, the landing page is `LoginPgStd.xsl` or use the `LoginPg` tag of the `mast_main.xml` file

+The web component has 4 main elements:

 1. an HTML tag namely `<mns-cookie>`